 Honeymoon in Malaysia

-This is a country where colonial towns lead to lush rainforests, where food is a celebration of cultures, and where you can go from bustling markets to barefoot luxury in a matter of hours.
-And best of all, it offers incredible value – meaning you can enjoy upscale resorts, private tours, and special experiences without compromising.
+This is a country where vibrant colonial towns give way to verdant rainforests, where the food is a mosaic of cultures, where you can go from the chaos of a market to tropical, barefoot luxury in just a few hours.
+Best of all, Malaysia is great value for money, which means you can experience luxury, like upscale resorts, private tours, and specific experiences, without sacrificing.

 Starting with serenity in Langkawi